-With that said, conducting due diligence that’s far-reaching enough to provide these multiple levels of actionable insights can take days, or even weeks, when done manually.
+That said, conducting due diligence far-reaching enough to provide these multiple levels of actionable insights can take days, or even weeks when done manually.
 This leaves many nonprofits struggling to gain a strong idea of networks and failing to utilise donor databases at a productive pace.

 - Publicly available online data enables both due diligence and an understanding of broader donor networks.

 - Information on a donor’s connections uncovers negative associations and identifies potential donor prospects for growth.